 - Dry ice (if you need access contact our group)

-- Small bottle that a balloon can fit over
+- A small bottle that a balloon can fit over

-For the actual demo.
-You will want to blow one balloon up manually.
-This balloon fill just be filled with air.
-The second balloon will be filled up with vapor from dry ice (carbon dioxide).
+For the actual demo, you will blow one balloon up manually.
+This balloon can just be filled with air.
+The second balloon will be filled with vapor from dry ice (carbon dioxide).
 You should place 1-2 pellets of dry ice in a small beaker/jar and add water.
 Once the vapor starts to form, place the balloon over the bottle opening and let it fill up.
 If the reaction starts to slow down, gently shake the bottle.
 Once the balloon is full, remove it and tie off the end.
 Now, drop both balloons from the same height.
 You will notice one falls faster than the other.
 This is because the dry ice balloon is filled with 100% carbon dioxide, which is heavier than exhaled air that fills the other balloon (exhaled air does contain carbon dioxide, however at a smaller percentage than the balloon filled with dry ice vapor).
-This makes the balloon filled with CO2 more dense than it’s air counterpart.
-By being more dense, it makes the balloon less buoyant than that balloon filled with air.
+This makes the balloon filled with CO2 denser than its air counterpart.
+By being denser, the CO2 balloon is less buoyant than the air-filled balloon.
 Thus, the CO2 balloon drops faster, similar to dropping a cork and a stone into a pool.